 The connector ends at the Oio Road junction, from where it’s a further 21km to reach Blue Duck Station at Whakahoro, the start of the gnarly Kaiwhakauka Track.

 A helpful source of information about this ride, and other Heartland and Connector Rides, is Classic New Zealand Cycle Trails by the Kennett Brothers.

 Need to Know

 The surface of this route is approximately 25% sealed road and 75% gravel road.
 There is very little traffic on this entire route with less than 200 vehicles per day from Hikumutu Road to Oio Road.
 Riders should still expect other vehicles on the road at any time and take particular care on winding downhill sections with loose gravel road surface.

 FITNESS & SKILLS

-The surface of this trail is around 75% gravel and 25% sealed road.
-It’s grade 3 (intermediate) and suitable for averagely fit riders with some cycle touring experience.
+This is a grade 3 (intermediate) ride suitable for averagely fit riders with some cycle touring experience.

 TYPE OF BIKE